dops-cli/dops/docs/modules/ci.md

 > [!WARNING]
-This module should only be used to develop dops further
+This module should only be used while working on dops

 ## Usage